Skip to main content

 Personal Responsibility for Health

 One of the advantages of the computer era is that patients and physicians can communicate via a portal system.
 A patient can submit an inquiry which I typically respond to promptly.
 It also offers me the opportunity to provide advice or test results to patients.
-Moreover, the systems documents that the patient has in fact read my message.
+Moreover, the system documents that the patient has in fact read my message.
 Beyond the medical value, it also provides some legal protection if it is later alleged that ‘my doctor never sent me my results’.

 I have always endorsed the concept that patients must accept personal responsibility.
 Consider this hypothetical example.